OpenWrks/technical-challenge/readme.md

    - API Docs: https://netflix-app.openwrks.com/swagger

-   This API returns Netflix show data that you should base your Review Service on.
-The API schema is described in the API documentation, linked above.
+   This API returns paginated Netflix show data that you should base your Review Service on.
+The API schema is described in the documentation (Swagger) linked above.

    To access the API, your application will need to obtain a short-lived JSON Web Token (JWT) from the Netflix Auth Service, as described below.